Security

 Securing your MariaDB installation is crucial to protect your data.
 This quickstart guide outlines essential steps and best practices to enhance your MariaDB server's security.

-1. Initial Installation Security (mariadb-secure-installation
+1. Initial Installation Security (mariadb-secure-installation)

-on older systems or symlinked versions).
+mariadb-secure-installation)Immediately after installing MariaDB, run the mariadb-secure-installation script (or mysql_secure_installation on older systems or symlinked versions).
 This script guides you through critical initial security configurations:

 Set a Strong Root Password: This is the most important step to prevent unauthorized administrative access.